 And only if you must, absolutely must and there is no other choice but to use a paper filter, then use a paper filter.

-Set up your Aeropress on your fave mug and brew up a hot coffee concentrate in your Aeropress.
+Set up your Aeropress on your favorite mug and brew up a hot coffee concentrate in your Aeropress.

 Stir the mixture well with a metal spoon, and leave the plunger on top and let it brew for 2 minutes.
 While you are waiting, weigh 102g of ice and place them in a glass.